Accenture/reactive-interaction-gateway/docs/api-gateway.md

 }]
 ```

-> Important fields are `target` and `response_from`.
-Both of them describe what event stream to use.
+> Important field is `target`. `target` describes what event stream to use.
 Currently it's either Kafka or Kinesis.
-It's recommended to use `POST` http method. `path` name is up to you.
+HTTP method and `path` name are up to your choice.

 This type of endpoint requires specific HTTP request body: